-- I’d love to start a makerspace, but I don’t know what to put in it.
+- I’d love to start a makerspace like The Innovation Lab, school garden, or explore entrepreneurship with students, but I don’t know where to start?

 Have no fear, The Edtech List is here!

 Deciding what to put in your makerspace or the right edtech to integrate into your classroom to transform learning can be overwhelming.
 Let me do the heavy lifting for you!
-Since I spend most of my time working in the Innovation Lab or helping teachers integrate technology into the classroom, I have tried a lot of tech.
+In Fair Haven Innovates, I spend a lot of time trying to find the right tools and tech to improve our learning and productivity.
+Needless to say, I have tried a lot of stuff.
 I thought it would be helpful to compile a list of the best edtech out there to help educators find the technology they’ve been looking for!

 Below is the list of edtech I love.
 Check it out!

 Audacity – an excellent, open-source audio recording and editing program.
 We use it to make our Podcasts.
 Free.

 Camtasia – This video editing software is easy enough for elementary school students to use, yet still produces a top quality video.
 If you find Lightworks to be too much, you won’t be disappointed with Camtasia.
 Worth the price.